gzerze/rna_opes_example_input/README.md

 # rna_opes_example_input by Gul Zerze, December 16, 2022

-# To run this set of files, one can submit a job script with following:
+# To run this set of files (the contents in the zip file), one can submit a job script with following:

 # Define number of replicas
 ng=8